 The Company recognises the risk of being exposed to third parties due to lending or due to counterparty exposure.
-Consequently, rules must be in place to define the company's credit risk appetite and enable the company to manage and control exposure.
+Consequently, rules must be in place to define the Company's credit risk appetite and enable the Company to manage and control exposure.

-To facilitate business and client relationships there are times when SHUAA Capital Saudi Arabia may need to extend some form of credit to a client.
-However, this exposes the Company to credit and liquidity risk; therefore, to manage and mitigate this risk there must be strict adherence to the rules in this policy.
+To facilitate business and client relationships, there are times when SHUAA Capital Saudi Arabia cjsc may need to extend some form of credit to a client or provide financial support to its managed funds.
+However, this exposes the Company to credit and liquidity risk; therefore, to manage and mitigate this risk. there must be strict adherence to the rules in this policy.